CommVault Systems (CVLT) Q4 2017 Results - Earnings Call Transcript

 Abhey Rattan Lamba - Mizuho Securities USA, Inc.

 Yeah, thank you.
 Congrats on a good quarter.
 Bob, you seem a lot confident going into first quarter, especially as we have also tough compares for the next two quarters.
 Can you talk about the fundamental drivers that give you the confidence?
 I understand we have a good start to the year going forward.
 What are the fundamental drivers that give you confidence (47:27) double-digit license growth over the next couple of quarters, especially as new products are going to be launched?
-And is attachment (47:34) from these new products required for you to hit those targets?
+And is the traction (47:34) from these new products required for you to hit those targets?

 N. Robert Hammer - CommVault Systems, Inc.

 Yeah, I understand.
 So, fundamentally, we've got really good momentum in the business, and I would call this on our core.
-So take big deal data protection and management, particularly as it relates to the journey to the cloud, are stand-alone products had an outstanding year last year, outstanding and awesome.
+So take big deal data protection and management, particularly as it relates to the journey to the cloud, are standalone products had an outstanding year last year, outstanding and awesome.
 And we've had excellent sales execution, and I'll combine that with a really good, solid big deal funnel going into the quarter.
 The fact that now in our core we've got major enhancements to the platform on our core journey to the cloud combined with new pricing models and enhanced standalone.
 So we're coming into the year in a really strong position, not to mention the fact that we had a good solid first month.

 And then in addition to that, as we mentioned, now we're launching this quarter our move into secondary storage with whole series of hyper – clearly leading-edge hyperconverged solutions against anybody.
 And right on the back of that are a series of new standalone solutions, and right on the back of that is analytics.
 And you combine that with enhancements we're making to our distribution and strategic partner leverage, you've got the elements in place.
 So this is a big, what I call, execution exercise, because all the pieces are now in our hand, and now the question is how high up is up.